 Commercial Street - Bengaluru

 If you thought Sarojini Nagar in Delhi is the mecca of thrift shopping, you might be wrong.
 Bengaluru has the ever-bustling commercial street where you can find tops starting from Rs.250, footwear, bags and even antique decor items.
-While you’re revamping your closet, revamp your house too!
+While you’re revamping your closet, revamp your house too.

 Must try: